Vincent de Paul Wehrle: Bishop of Bismarck

-On April 9, 1910, Wehrle was appointed the first bishop of the newly erected Diocese of Bismarck by Pope Pius X. He received his episcopal consecration on May 19, 1910, from Archbishop John Ireland, with Bishops James McGolrick and James Trobec serving as co-consecrators, at the chapel of St. Paul Seminary in Minnesota.
+On April 9, 1910, Wehrle was appointed the first bishop of the newly erected Diocese of Bismarck by Pope Pius X. He received his episcopal consecration on May 19, 1910, from Archbishop John Ireland, with Bishops James McGolrick and James Trobec serving as co-consecrators, at the chapel of Saint Paul Seminary in St. Paul, Minnesota.
 His installation took place on June 16, 1910, and was attended by North Dakota Governor John Burke.

 During his 29-year-long tenure, Wehrle presided over a period of great growth for the church.
 From 1910 to 1939, the number of Catholics increased from 25,000 to 55,000; and 55 churches, 115 congregations, 18 parochial schools, and four hospitals were established.
-He also began construction on the Cathedral of the Holy Spirit, but was forced to abandon his efforts due to the Great Depression.
+He also began construction on the Cathedral of the Holy Spirit, but was forced to abandon his efforts due to the financial shortfall caused in the 1930s by the Great Depression.

 By 1937, Wehrle's health had begun to fail and he became a patient at St. Alexius Hospital in Bismarck.

 Retirement and legacy

-Pope Pius XII accepted Wehrle's resignation as resigned as Bishop of Bismarck on December 11, 1939 and appointed him Titular Bishop of Teos on the same date.
+Pope Pius XII accepted Wehrle's resignation as resigned as bishop of Bismarck on December 11, 1939, and appointed him titular bishop of Teos on the same date.

-Vincent Wehrle died on November 2, 1941, at age 85.
+Vincent Wehrle died in Bismarck on November 2, 1941, at age 85.
 He is interred at the Assumption Abbey Church Crypt in Richardton, North Dakota.